WorldCereal/presto-worldcereal/data/README.md

 METEO variables are scaled (scale factor 100) and need to be unscaled to be compatible with Presto.
 Specifically for the precipitation sum, values are (after unscaling) expressed in `mm` and need to be converted to `m` to be compatible with Presto.

+## Shapefile of the world's countries and continents

+Download the shapefile .zip [here](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/information/) and extract it into `data/world_shp/` to compute evaluation metrics per country and continent.